How much business loan can I get?

 How much of a business loan can I get with different types of lenders?

-You may be able to qualify for the following amounts based on which lender you choose:
+You may be able to qualify for the following amounts based on the lender you choose:

 1. Bank loans

-If you’re wondering how much of a bank loan you can get for a business, first understand that banks tend to offer the largest business loans out of any provider.
-Many banks offer business term loans starting at $5,000 and up to $1 million, although you may have to put up collateral such as your business equipment or real estate to qualify.
+If you’re wondering how much of a bank loan you can get for your business, first understand that banks tend to offer the largest business loans compared to other types of providers.
+Many banks offer business term loans starting at $5,000 and reaching as high as $1 million, although you may have to put up collateral like business equipment or real estate to qualify.

 Providers include: